pjeyarat/SONiC/doc/acl/ACL-High-Level-Design.md

 ### 3.1.3 Orchestration Agent
 Orchestration Agent needs to be updated in order to support ACL in the AppDB and the SAI ACL API.
 There will be class AclOrch and a set of data structures implemented to handle ACL feature.
 Tables or rules create, delete and update Orchestration Agent will process basing on App DB changes.
-Some object updates updates will be handled and some will be considered as invalid.
+Some object updates will be handled and some will be considered as invalid.
 See Chapter 5 for the details.

 #### 3.1.3.1 Class AclOrch
-Class AclOrch will hold a set of methods matching generic Orch class pattern to hanle App DB updates.
+Class AclOrch will hold a set of methods matching generic Orch class pattern to handle App DB updates.
 The class will be initialized with the list of ACL tables to subscribe to the appropriate App DB updates. doTask() method will be called on tables update and will distribute handling DB update between the other handlers basing on a table which was updated.
 Below is the skeleton of the AclOrch class:
 ```cpp
     struct AclRule {